pfheatwole/thesis/source/introduction.rst

    detailed context."

-[[Remember: **the problem is "learning the wind patterns, and why wind patterns are important to pilots", not why the wind is important in general**.]]

-* How do pilots depend on the wind field?

-  * Consider both the vertical and horizontal components.
-Consider both pre-flight (flight planning) and mid-flight scenarios.

-* Why is it important to figure out what's happening as quickly as possible?

-* How do pilots (currently) predict and estimate the wind field mid-flight?

-  * Exploring the wind field for information comes at a cost; exploration requires time, which costs energy (since the wing is always sinking).

-* How does learning wind patterns help a pilot make better choices?

-  Knowing historical trends improve the accuracy of a pilot's estimates of the current conditions, and lets them make better predictions with less information.

-  1. They improve the accuracy of a pilots interpretation of local conditions.

-     The wind is turbulent, which makes it easy to misinterpret momentary wind fluctuations.
-If a pilot has accurate expectations they're less likely to misinterpret those fluctuations.

-  2. They enable educated guesses about unobserved regions.

-     Path planning benefits from knowledge of the entire field, not just observed locations.

-* How do pilots learn wind patterns (so they make better estimates)?

-  * Currently, through personal experience and word of mouth
+..
+Introduce the long-term objective: wind field predictive model

+* Is it possible to build a predictive model that encodes local patterns?

+* [[I'm interested in a new of way of learning local patterns: is it possible to learn them from recorded flights?]]

 * What would be the advantages of learning from recorded flights?

   * Automate pattern discovery [[Some trends may be subtle or infrequent.]]

-  * Utilize all flights from all pilots instead of requiring multiple flights by the same pilot. [[If a pilot only encountered a particular wind configuration a single time, they wouldn't recognize it as part of a recurring pattern.]]
+  * Utilize all recorded flights from all pilots instead of requiring multiple flights by the same pilot. [[If a pilot only encountered a particular wind configuration a single time, they wouldn't recognize it as part of a recurring pattern.]]

   * Expand the set of detectable patterns: a single flight can only